-After investigations are completed, the police will charge you with any or several of the above-discussed violations depending on their investigations' outcome.
-After your arrest and charges have been preferred against you, the next step would be to fight the allegations in court with your lawyer's help.
+After the investigation is complete, the police will charge you with any or several of the above-discussed violations depending on the outcome of the investigation.
+After charges are brought against you, the next step would be to fight the allegations in court with the help of your attorney.

-- You had no intention to defraud or commit a fraud
+- You had no intention to defraud or commit fraud

-- There was no reason to or probable cause to stop you
+- There was no reason or probable cause to stop you

 - The search and seizure was unlawful